Santa Cruz Mission SHP

 The park offers Guided Tours, Living History Demonstrations, and Family Drop-In Crafts throughout the year.
 Click on Events and Activities for more information.

 Consider hosting your business or personal events at the park.
 Perfect for a family reunion, wedding, or reception in our courtyard and patio.
-Call Friends of Santa Cruz State Parks Program and Events Manager Nancy Connelly at (831)429-1840 x109 for information.
+Call Friends of Santa Cruz State Parks Program and Events Manager Elizabeth Schilling at (831)429-1840 x109 for information.

 Location - Directions